 • Funding speed: As little as 2 business days

 Best for: Covering both short-term cash flow finance needs, as well as long-term investments in your ecommerce business.

 Term loans offer flexibility, high funding limits, and reasonable interest rates for e-commerce borrowers.
 For instance, you could use a short-term loan as a temporary source of working capital, or get a long-term loan to cover the cost of setting up your own warehouse to store your products.

 Funding is fast when working with an online lender, allowing you to move quickly on growth opportunities when needed.
 Depending on the lender, you may be able to tailor the length of the repayment term to fit your budget.
-Just remember that most term loan lenders require you to have one to two years of operating history under your belt, so you may have to choose a different option if you have a newer business.
+Just remember that most term loan lenders require a solid business plan and for you to have one to two years of operating history under your belt, so you may have to choose a different option if you have a newer business.

 Accounts Receivable Financing

 • Loan amount: Up to 90% of outstanding invoices